AltheaIX/arch-suspend-then-hibernate-lid-fix/README.md

 ### 1. Configure Logind
 To start with, you will need to Configure Logind to make it ignore Lid Switch's Event.
 First, you will need to make the override config.
-(I have provided the files on the repository)
+(Configuration files is provided on the repository)
 ```
 $ sudo mkdir -p /etc/systemd/logind.conf.d
 $ sudo nano /etc/systemd/logind.conf.d/logind_override.conf